javascript-studio/schema/README.md

 ### Writers

-A writer accepts an empty or partial object and returns a `Proxy` that validates any accessed, assigned or deleted properties.
+A writer accepts an empty or partial object and returns a [Proxy][1] that validates any accessed, assigned or deleted properties.
 To verify that no non-optional properties are missing, use `mySchema.verify(writer)`.